1719 Establishment: 1719 arrangements

 The new Establishment of dimensions, finalised in December 1719, was significantly more detailed than its predecessor.
+Admiralty instructions to the Navy Board were for comprehensive plans outlining in what manner all ships "may most properly be built (or rebuilt), to prove good sailors as well as ships of force."
 The 1706 Establishment had sought to constrain only the basic dimensions (gundeck length, keel length, breadth, and depth in the hold), whereas the 1719 Establishment detailed everything from the keel length to the thickness of planks on each deck.
 The new Establishment was also expanded in scope to include first rates, the dimensions for which were to be based upon HMS Royal Sovereign.
 In the other direction the new Establishment expanded down to include the sixth rates and the smaller (30-gun) fifth rates, so that all ships with 20 guns or more were covered.
 The dimensions for other ship types were adjusted according to experience with ships built to the 1706 Establishment.

+Work on the 1719 Establishment was centralised at Deptford Dockyard with input from other yards.
+Plans were drawn up over 22 weeks from June to mid-November 1719.
+The largest component of this work was development of an Establishment for first-rates which had not been covered by any earlier standardised plans.
+The final first-rate Establishment drew heavily on the structure and dimensions of Royal Sovereign, which was laid up for repairs at Chatham Dockyard.
+Final plans for the all rates of vessel were presented to Admiralty on 13 November and approved five days later for implementation in all new ships and those undergoing major repair.